Tee Higgins Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Season Stats

+- Higgins has collected 560 yards on 43 catches with three touchdowns this season, averaging 50.9 yards per game on 68 targets.

-- Higgins has seen the ball thrown his way seven times in the red zone this season, 19.4% of his team's 36 red zone pass attempts.
+- Higgins (seven red zone targets) has been the recipient of 19.4% of his team's 36 red zone pass attempts.

-- The Bengals have called a pass in 53.3% of their plays from scrimmage this year while staying on the ground 46.7% of the time.
+- The Bengals have thrown the football in 53.3% of their plays from scrimmage this year while staying on the ground 46.7% of the time.
 This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Higgins' matchup with the Chargers.